MicrosoftDocs/Devices-docs/surface/microsoft-surface-data-eraser.md

 ## How to use a Microsoft Surface Data Eraser USB stick

 After you create a Microsoft Surface Data Eraser USB stick, you can boot a supported Surface device from the USB stick by following this procedure:

+>[!NOTE]
+>Surface Data Eraser on Surface Studio and Surface Studio 2 can take up to 6 minutes to boot into WinPE before disk erasure can occur.

 1. Insert the bootable Microsoft Surface Data Eraser USB stick into the supported Surface device.